 Selected keynotes, invited talks, chairs and conference papers

-In Berlin for the Transmediale 2019, taking place at HKW from the 31st of January to the 3rd of February.
-Talking on a panel with Hyphen Labs on neurocultures, structures of experiences and other topics – more details to follow.
+Invited talk at the Berlin Transmediale 2019, taking place at HKW from the 31st of January to the 3rd of February.
+Talking on a panel with Hyphen Labs on neurocultures, structures of experiences and other topics – more detail here.

 Hosting the Affect & Social Media#4 conference: Notifications from the Technological Nonconscious, University Square Stratford Building, East London, Wednesday, November 7th 2018.
 Keynote: Patricia Ticineto Clough.
 Keynote Panel: Greg Seigworth (Millersville), Jessica Ringrose (UCL), Amit Rai (Queen Mary), Rebecca Coleman (Goldsmiths), Darren Ellis and Ian Tucker (East London).
 Conference Information Page: https://viralcontagion.wordpress.com/affect-social-media4/